 Clinical Global Scholars Program

 The Global Nursing Scholars Program is designed for UCSF nurses and advanced practice providers enrolled in the CGN Global Nursing Certificate Program, offering a unique opportunity to gain international experience by collaborating with global partners to improve nursing care quality.
 Selected participants will engage in hands-on learning, problem-solving, and cross-cultural exchange in a healthcare setting abroad.
+The program runs concurrently with the CGN Global Nursing Certificate Program.

 Program Objectives